deepstreamIO/deepstream.io-client-ios/README.md

 <img src="assets/extensions-1.png" width="200">

-3. When presented with a dialogue, make sure `Copy files if needed` is *NOT* ticked and click `Finish`.
+3. When presented with a dialogue, make sure `Copy items if needed` is *NOT* ticked and click `Finish`.

 <img src="assets/extensions-2.png" width="200">